stu70048/M55M1BSP/README.md

 In Extentions of Visual Studio Code, please install Nuvoton NuMicro Cortex-M Pack.
 It is a complete development toolkit for Nuvoton's NuMicro Cortex-M microcontrollers.

+Please note that M55M1 Series CMSIS BSP enables CPU Level-1 I/D-Cache by default but does not provide Cache coherence.

 ## .\Document\

 - CMSIS.html<br>